“We can always control how we care for a woman.” Penny Simkin

 Whether a sister, mother, friend, the local midwife or the nearest neighbor, women have always cared for other women during the challenging hours of labor and birth.
 The most recent model of this care involves doulas.
 The rise in doula-assisted births has emerged as the medical/technical model of birth has become the norm.

 The doula who helps you face and embrace what is important to you might be the right one for you.
-If you can honestly tell her your hopes and fears, and share your dreams for what “good care” might mean to you—this sense of connection and trust will lead you to find the right doula.
-It is important that you can understand and appreciate the doula’s communication style and are calmed by her physical presence.
+If you can honestly tell them your hopes and fears, and share your dreams for what “good care” might mean to you—this sense of connection and trust will lead you to find the right doula.
+It is important that you can understand and appreciate the doula’s communication style and are calmed by their physical presence.
 It’s best to interview doulas in person.
 DONA offers sample interview suggestions on its website.

 Several organizations train and certify doulas, including, but not limited to: DONA International, ICEA and ALACE.
 We expect parents to screen Collective doulas according to what is important to your family.
 Some doulas opt not to be certified and you are free to ask them why when you interview them.
 We all set our own fees, which reflects our experience level and additional training.
 The range of fees is wide; a sliding scale may be used.
 New doulas looking for experience will often work for a reduced rate, but there are always expenses associated with attending a birth.
 We encourage a small stipend to help newer doulas getting started in their practice.Choosing a Provider Birth Stories